A low-energy limit of Yang-Mills theory on de Sitter space: An adiabatic limit of Yang--Mills theory on

 so that the electric field is the image under the covariant transversal projection $\Pi:\Abb_{S^3}\to\Abb_{S^3}/\Gcal_{S^3}$ of $\pa_t\Acal$.
-In particular, this means that $\Fcal_{ta}$ is formed only from dynamical variables $\Acal_a$ in the moduli space $\Abb_{S^3}/\Gcal_{S^3}$, i.e. the Gauss law has the effect of quotienting out the $\Gcal_{S^3}$ degrees of freedom, as explained in the discussion in section \ref{sec-YM-on-M}.
+In particular, this means that $\Fcal_{ta}$ is formed only from dynamical variables $\Acal_a$ in the moduli space $\Abb_{S^3}/\Gcal_{S^3}$, i.e. the Gauss law has the effect of quotienting out the $\Gcal_{S^3}$ degrees of freedom, as explained in the discussions in both Section \ref{sec-GT-on-M} and Section \ref{sec-YM-on-M}.
 Since the space of flat connections in $\Abb_{S^3}/\Gcal_{S^3}$ consists of a point, namely $\Acal_a=0$, from this perspective the above result is clear.

 {\bf Integrability.} Since $\Mcal_{\rm vac}$ is a Lie group $\Gcal^n_{S^3}$, one can construct geodesics as one-parameter subgroups of $\Gcal^n_{S^3}$.
 If the metric \eqref{metric-Mvac} on the group $\Gcal^n_{S^3}$ is bi-invariant, which is pretty likely, then all geodesics are one-parameter subgroups.\footnote{ For a brief review see e.g. \cite{Ale} and references therein.} Hence, the low-energy limit of Yang--Mills theory on de Sitter space dS$_4$, with trivial holonomy, is the integrable principal chiral model in one dimension with the group $\Gcal^n_{S^3}$ as a target space.
 From the implicit function theorem it follows that for any approximate solution $\Acal(\ve =0)$ defined by a geodesic \eqref{geodesic-eqn} on $\Mcal_{\rm vac}$, there exist nearby solutions $\Acal (\ve>0)$ of the Yang--Mills equations on dS$_4$ for $\ve$ sufficiently small.
 It is therefore reasonable to conjecture that the moduli space of all geodesics on $\Mcal_{\rm vac}$ is bijective to the moduli space $\Mcal_{\rm YM}(\mathrm{Id},\lambda)$ of trivial holonomy solutions to the Yang--Mills equations on dS$_4$.
 Regardless, it is worth exploring further relations of Yang--Mills theory on dS$_4$ and one-dimensional principal chiral models from the viewpoint of integrability, in the low-energy limit, and beyond.